-Welding strength of Stub-in connection is as good as butt welding but welding steps are difficult in actual conditions.
+The welding strength of the Stub-in connection is as good as butt welding but welding steps are difficult in actual conditions.
 So Stub-in is comparatively stronger than stub-on connections.

 Stress Considerations for Stub-in and Stub-on Connections

 From the piping stress considerations calculated SIF of stub-ins and stub-on are much higher than weld-olets and ASME tees, which is significant when a detailed stress analysis is done on the system.
-While analysis, extra caution needs to be considered as the stress generated will be higher.
+While analyzing, extra caution needs to be considered as the stress generated will be higher.
 The use of both this type of branch connection is not preferred for severe cyclic applications, high-pressure temperature applications, or category M fluid service applications.

 Stub-in vs Stub-on Piping Connection | Differences between Stub-in and Stub-on

 The main differences between a stub-in and stub-on branch piping connection are tabulated below:

 |As explained above, Stub-in is used when the run pipe and branch pipe have a difference of more than one size.||On the contrary, a Stub-on pipe branch connection is applicable when the branch pipe is equal to the run pipe or only one size lower than the header pipe.|

 |In the case of the Stub-in branch connection, the pipe welding between the branch and header is of butt-weld type. |

 |Stub-on branch connections are made using fillet welds. |